MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 ## Books

-* *Feeling Like Lovers: Affect in Medieval Sufism* (under review with University of California Press).
+* *Feeling Like Lovers: Affect in Medieval Sufism*.
+Under review with University of California Press.

 ## Edited Volumes

-* (with Domenico Ingenito). *Medieval and Early Modern Persian Poetry: Welcoming New Directions and Forgotten Geographies.* Edinburgh University Press, Forthcoming.
+* (with Domenico Ingenito). *Medieval and Early Modern Persian Poetry: Welcoming New Directions and Forgotten Geographies.* Under contract with Edinburgh University Press.

 * (with Kristina Richardson).
 A special issue/thematic dossier, entitled "From the Margins, From Below: Theoretical and Analytical Interventions in Premodern Middle Eastern Studies." *Al-ʿUṣūr al-Wusṭā: the Journal of Middle East Medievalists* (scheduled to be published 2026).